eArmada8/kuro_mdl_tool/README.md

 `-t, --trim_for_gpu`
 Trim vertex buffer for GPU injection (3DMigoto).
 Meshes in the MDL contain have 15 vertex buffers (position, normal, tangent, 8x texcoord, 2x color, blendweights and blendindices).
 Only 8 of these are actually loaded into GPU memory for most characters (only the first 3 texcoords are loaded, and the 2x color are not loaded).
 This option produces smaller .vb files (with matching .fmt files) with the extraneous buffers discarded, so that upon splitting, the buffers can be used for injection with 3DMigoto.
 (See here for my vertex buffer splitting tool: https://github.com/eArmada8/vbuffer_merge_split/blob/main/kuro/kuro_vb_split.py)

+`-d, --dump_collision_nodes`
+Dump collision BVH nodes in JSON format.
+This is completely unnecessary for modding, and is an included option for debugging purposes.

 `-o, --overwrite`
 Overwrite existing files without prompting.